 She is dearly missed by an international community of friends, colleagues, mentors, mentees, and loved ones.

 My friendship with Brooke was an adventure that spanned three continents and almost 10 years.
 Brooke’s influence made a positive impact on my career and an even bigger impact on my life.
 It is an honor to celebrate the energy and spirit that she brought to the industry and into the lives of those lucky enough to have called her a friend.

 Brooke’s work at the White House and OMB was absolutely critical to the progress made during transition and in the early years of the Obama Administration.
 Her expertise, tenacity and innovative approach as a budget analyst helped craft the programs that are transforming NASA into a 21st century space agency.

 When I shared with Brooke that I was considering leaving NASA for the Air Line Pilots Association, she said I should go for it and reminded me that she was a pilot and that her career goals included running an airport.
-When the ALPA pilots put me in the Boeing 777 simulator to test their new GM, it was Brooke who coached me through it ("small moves Garver, small moves").
+When the ALPA pilots put me in the Boeing 777 simulator to test their new GM, it was Brooke who coached me through it ("small moves, Garver, small moves!").
 Neither Brooke nor myself have ever been known for “small moves” – but she knew just what to say and kept me from embarrassing myself.

 My goal in helping establish the Brooke Owens Fellowship is to create opportunities for more young women like Brooke to have careers in aviation and space, while at the same time assuring our community benefits from their involvement.

 I have two wonderful sons who adored Brooke – one wrote a song for her called “From Up Here.”
-I love Brooke Owens like a daughter and our family will never be the same without her.
+I loved Brooke like a daughter and our family will never be the same without her.
 I’m looking forward to mentoring other amazing women through the Fellowship – I always wanted a big family.